Photo: Somerset Masters swimmers Adele Parham and Philippa O'Grady

 We also promoted the Masters Synchro Conference held on 5 November 2017 at The Queen’s Diamond Jubilee Centre, Rugby – the day after the Swim England Synchro National Masters Championships at the same venue.
 View report.

-The annual Gloucester and Somerset Masters Meet (25m) will be held at Horfield Pool in Bristol on Sat 18 May 2019.
-View details.
-We hope to see lots of swimmers who have never done this type of event before - it caters for both Masters over 25 and ex age-groupers (now over 18).
+The annual Gloucester and Somerset Masters Meet (25m) for both Masters over 25 and ex age-groupers (now over 18) took place at Horfield Pool in Bristol on Sat 18 May 2019.
+It also catered for swimmers who had never done this type of event before.
+View results.

 County trophies numbered 84 and 85 will be awarded for Somerset swimmer performances.